-There are lots of plant-based dairy substitutes which include vegan milk types such as rice, hemp and almond.
+There are lots of plant-based alternatives for dairy milks which include vegan milk types such as rice, hemp and almond.
 These products offer different, interesting flavours and come in sweetened and unsweetened varieties that can be used in hot drinks and cooking.

 An office favourite is oat milk, due to its creamy texture and nutty after taste – but if this isn’t for you, don’t worry, we’ve listed some of our other go-to’s.

 Oat milk is a plant-based milk substitute that is great for your health.
 Not only are oats high in fibre and protein, but they are also full of healing properties, which means the consumption of this ingredient is a great aid in boosting the immune system, regulating blood sugar levels, and keeping hair and skin healthy.

 Top tip: Even better, you can easily make oat milk yourself by boiling a cup of oats in two cups of water for 5 minutes, then leaving it to cool and straining the mixture.
 Voila!